Chambers & Partners

-James Ramsden has an expansive international practice in commercial dispute resolution, regulatory, disciplinary, media, sports and public law serving a diverse clientele of City, corporate, public authority and regulatory clients.
+James Ramsden QC has an expansive international practice in commercial dispute resolution, regulatory, disciplinary, media, sports and public law serving a diverse clientele of City, corporate, governmental and regulatory clients.

 Recognising his expertise in civil fraud, asset tracing, money laundering and counter-terrorist financing, in May 2007, James was appointed to the Attorney General’s List of Counsel instructed to carry out complex asset-tracing and confiscation applications under the Proceeds of Crime Act and the Serious Organised Crime and Police Act.

 James has been admitted to or advised in multiple jurisdictions including, Singapore, Malaysia, Thailand, US, Russia, Ukraine, Iceland, France, Germany, Spain, Italy, Uruguay, Australia, BVI, Jersey & Isle of Man.
 He was recently admitted to the Cayman Bar.

 James lectures widely on AML, CTF, fraud and asset recovery and is author and contributing editor for the authoritative practitioner’s reference, Butterworths’ Financial Regulation Service.

 James also has an expansive arbitration practice, most recently appearing at the IDRC in London in defence of a $24m cross-border contractual claim.